 Trying to differentiate Rolex and Tudor brands, the Swiss watchmaker has always adhered to “no in-house movements for the poor man’s watch” and this model is no exception here.

-Powered by the well-known ETA 2824 automatic ebauche, the new watch brings you the same 38 hours of power reserve and the same mix of robustness and reliability, but adds a branded oscillating weight, which is decorated with Geneva stripes, as well as sports circular-grained plates and bridges.
+Powered by the well-known ETA 2824 automatic caliber, the new watch brings you the same 38 hours of power reserve and the same mix of robustness and reliability, but adds a branded oscillating weight, which is decorated with Geneva stripes, as well as sports circular-grained plates and bridges.
 Frankly, I would probably prefer the mechanism to also be upgraded to something close to COSC standards: for the price, you can find a number of quite interesting timekeepers from more established brands that will probably also be better at holding their resale value.
 Seriously, Tudor, are we a joke to you?

 Not sure how expensive this model will be*, but if it will be offered below $4500, it will surely be a hit among those who always wanted to get a real Snowflake, but were afraid to part with $4000-$5000 only to find themselves owning a counterfeited piece of junk.

 *UPDATE ON PRICING: Tudor plans to offer this new model at MSRP of approximately $4000 depending on your local taxes, which makes it a very interesting offer considering the value of brand that stands behind this beautiful specimen.

 Price: $4000 (MSRP)